vjanousk/mouse-go-analysis/README.md

 #### 4. Calculate the average relative divergence by Gene Ontology category

 Per-gene relative divergences are used to calculate the average relative divergence for individual GO terms.
-Combinatino of the built-in UNIX `join` and `sort` commands is used along with `groupby` that is part of the `bedtools` tools suite. ..... is joined to dataset on with gene relative divergences.
+Combinatino of the built-in Unix `join` and `sort` commands is used along with `groupby` that is part of the `bedtools` tools suite. ..... is joined to dataset on with gene relative divergences.
 The average for every GO term is then calculated omitting low prevalence GO terms.

 ```bash
 src/divergence_by_go.sh \